Orcas in popular culture: Documentaries

-Killer Whale Attack ( Documentary ) Published on Jul 21, 2016

 Film and television

 In Kamandi (vol. 1) #22-23, Kamandi is found by Ben Boxer and his two companions, and all of them learn of a fantastic society of dolphins in which humans are trained as "squires".
 But all is endangered by the attack of the Red Baron.
 In the next issue Kamandi and company go after the Red Baron, who has already killed Inspector Zeel's squire Ahab.
 The Red Baron's master is a talking killer whale.

 The Japanese anime series Damekko Doubutsu features a killer whale in a humorous and ironic context: unable to swim without a flotation device.
 The 2006 Australian animated children's film Happy Feet portrayed two male killer whales as both powerful and intelligent playful predators and also as victims of human-caused ecological disruptions in a heavily polluted hunting ground.
 One of the killer whales sports massive propeller scars on its back and shies away in fear from a large fishing vessel.
 The killer whale's behaviour was dramatically exaggerated, yet based on genuine behaviours such as spyhopping, iceberg tipping and kicking and tossing of prey.